lu0/git-worktree-wrapper/README.md

 ---

-This wrapper script features an API for `git-worktree` commands in order to easily create, switch and delete worktrees and branches of bare repositories using widely known commands: `git checkout` and `git branch`.
+This wrapper script features an API for `git-worktree` commands in order to easily create, switch and delete worktrees of bare repositories using commands you already know: `git checkout` and `git branch`.

 Quiet built-in checkouts are made after each overridden checkout to trigger post-checkout hooks.